sdondley/sdondley.github.io/_notes/How this site is built.md

       * However, I just (re)discovered [fzf](/fzf) for finding files and it looks fantastically promising.
-        * Apparently, coupled with ripgrep, it could be a real game changer for switching files and finding text in a project.
+        * Apparently, coupled with ripgrep, it could be a real game changer for switching files and finding text in a project
         * see [Unix is my IDE – mkaz.blog](https://mkaz.blog/code/unix-is-my-ide/)
 * The site is statically generated in two stages
   * First stage (writing the wiki)
     * uses vimwiki to export markdown pages written with vimwiki to prepare markdown files for stage 2 page generation with Jekyll
-    * first stage uses vimwiki's `Vimwiki2HTML` command whenever a file is
+    * first stage uses vimwiki's `Vimwiki2HTML` command whenever a file is saved
       * saves existing markdown files in the wiki
         * when a file is saved, the `Vimwiki2HTML` command is automatically called
         * files are converted and saved to my `_notes` directory within Jekyll